 - Probably the best known example of this comes right after the Ring is destroyed.
-Sam and Frodo are stranded on an erupting Mount Doom, all looks hopeless, the screen fades out... and then it fades back in to show the Eagles coming to pick them right off the cliff-face.
+Sam and Frodo are stranded on an erupting Mount Doom, the screen fades out... and then it fades back in to show the Eagles coming to pick them right off the cliff-face.

 - The scene in Looney Tunes: Back in Action when the car is plummeting from the air and stops abruptly because it ran out of gas.
 After the screen fades out, Kate protests "That's not how it works!"
 The scene cuts back in and the car hits the ground.
 Then it fades out again.